-- The motor can generate a maximum of 500W.
+- The motor can generate a maximum of 750W.

 - Power assistance stops when the bicycle attains a speed of 32 km/h on level ground.

-Please note that e-bikes equipped with an accelerator (a throttle) are not pedal assist e-bikes and can only be ridden on roads.
+Please note that e-bikes equipped with an accelerator (a throttle) must disabled when ridden on trails.

 Electrical bikes (e-bikes) used on Parks Canada’s trails need to respect the following definition

 - has steering handlebars and is equipped with pedals,